playmono/atb-role-system/README.md

 ### Decentralized chess
-An platform to play chess online and save the games on the blockchain.
+A platform to play chess online and save the games on the blockchain.

 ## Thanks to
 1. [Universitat Oberta de Catalunya](https://www.uoc.edu)